its-a-lisa/its-a-lisa-blog/content/posts/2021-01-19-simply-getting-a-list-of-twitter-followers.md

 1. Get Twitter API Developer credentials
 1. Configure `twurl`
 1. Input following API request in the terminal

->`twurl "/2/users/0123456789/following?user.fields=created_at,description,id,location,name&max_results=1000" | jq > test123.txt`
+>(replacing `0123456789` with the UserID you're interested in and `test123.txt` with whatever you want to name the file)

-(replacing `0123456789` with the UserID you're interested in and `test123.txt` with whatever you want to name the file)
+    twurl "/2/users/0123456789/following?user.fields=created_at,description,id,location,name&max_results=1000" | jq > test123.txt

-1. (**Optional**) Take the JSON text that is in your file and input it into the JSCON to CSV converter.
+(**Optional**) Take the JSON text that is in your file and input it into the JSON to CSV converter.

 ### Helpful resources
 * [Twitter ID finder](https://tweeterid.com/)